 Taking notes on a shared document will show them that you want your communication clearly spelled out.
-It eliminates any risk of forgetting key points during your discussions, and gives the client room to accept or change those points.
-A customer will stick around when they know communication is free-flowing and there are no fear of surprises.
+It eliminates any risk of forgetting key points during your discussions and gives the client room to accept or change those points.
+A customer will stick around when they know communication is free-flowing and there is no fear of surprises.

 Integrity is Key

 Integrity means being honest, even when it hurts you.
 I once went to a client to tell them about a mistake made on a project.
 The mistake had cost the client money.
 Although there was no indication that the client knew about the problem, I had to let them know.
 After informing the customer on our own initiative we sent a check to the customer to reimburse the cost.

 With integrity, you do the right thing even when people are not watching or may not even notice it.
 Bring it to light.
 Acknowledge it.
 Make things right.
 They will trust you even more.

 No one can manufacture a deep care for people, but people will very quickly pick up if you are just there to make a profit or if you are truly interested in their welfare.

 A client will know they can rely on you when you show them that their success is your success.
 When they hurt, you hurt.
 There’s no pretending.
 Authenticity will be validated over time, as you work with each other.
 If you don’t follow through on commitments, they will see through the facade.